IMMUNIZATIONS

 Students are responsible for ensuring records are received and complete by the deadline.
 We recommend you submit your form early.
 No faxed or emailed records are accepted.
 Print clearly and legibly on forms.
 Two ways to submit the Mason Immunization Record Form and supporting documentation:

 1. Upload to the online patient portal (preferred method).
-Click here for upload instructions.
+Click here for portal upload instructions.

 2. Or, mail to “Immunization Office, 4400 University Drive, MS 2D3, Fairfax VA, 22030”.